basetenlabs/truss/docs/deploy/baseten.md

+---
-# Deploy a Truss to Baseten
+description: Deploy a Truss to Baseten
+---

+# Baseten

 [Baseten](https://baseten.co), where Truss was originally developed, is a platform for building full-stack applications powered by ML models.
 You can deploy a model on Baseten with or without a Truss, but creating a Truss allows you to develop and test your model locally first.